Before you start editing a WordPress theme you need the right tools.

 WordPress features a built-in editor for editing files from within your browser online.
 We don’t recommend using it on a live website, too many things can go wrong.
 The better and safer way is to edit files copied to your computer, and then upload them to your site.

 In keeping with the spirit of WordPress, we recommend Komodo Edit.
 Komodo Edit is a free, open-source code editor for Windows, Mac, and Linux.
-Active State offers a paid premium program, Komodo IDE, but for our HTML & CSS workshop in Toronto and for future use in editing website files, the free Komodo Edit version is more than sufficient.
+Active State offers a paid premium program, Komodo IDE, but for our HTML & CSS workshop and for future use in editing website files, the free Komodo Edit version is more than sufficient.

 Download Komodo Edit

 Go to – http://www.activestate.com/komodo-edit/downloads And click on the download button

 Install Komodo Edit and you’re ready to edit and modify files in an open-source code editor!